SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_new_features_2.md

 1. Select the column to sort on.
 1. Select *Ascending* if you want to sort in ascending order instead of descending order.

-#### Dashboards app / Low-code apps: An eye icon will now appear when you make a modification to a GQI table [ID_34445]
+#### Dashboards app / Low-Code Apps: An eye icon will now appear when you make a modification to a GQI table [ID_34445]

 <!-- MR 10.3.0 - FR 10.2.11 -->